 Popular Variants: Chinese Dosa, Schezwan Cheese Dosa, and Jini Dosa

 Must Try: Mysore Masala Dosa at stall outside Sophia College

 A sister dish of Vada Pav, Dabeli is another best veg street food in Mumbai that you can try during your Mumbai Darshan.
 For those who love snacking are going to love the taste of Dabeli.
-The pav bread is spread with special spicy Dabeli Masala made with crushed peanuts, mashed potatoes and an assortment of spices which is then topped with Nylon Sev, pomegranate seeds and chutney.
-The dish has its influence from Gujarat and cn easily be found at street food stalls in Mumbai everywhere.
+The pav bread is spread with special spicy Dabeli Masala made with crushed peanuts, mashed potatoes, and an assortment of spices which is then topped with Nylon Sev, pomegranate seeds, and chutney.
+The dish has its influence from Gujarat and can easily be found at street food stalls in Mumbai everywhere.

 Where To Try: Found at Vada pav stall in Mumbai